Jarnomer/gnl/README.md

 ## 📝 General

-Goal of the project is create a function to read file descriptors line by line and it is meant to be integrated into [libft](https://github.com/Jarnomer/libft).
+Goal of the project is to create a function `get_next_line` to read file descriptors line by line

+It is meant to be eventually integrated into your [libft](https://github.com/Jarnomer/libft).

 Project uses `linked list` where nodes include read content and address to next node.